microp11/quick/content/planning/the-equipment.md

 - Small phone charger that fits GFCI outlets with cover
 - Extra plastic bags

-Adjust for the season.
-Pad your compartments with higly absorbent shammy towels.
-They take little space and absorb the water trickling inside the compartments.
+Adjust above list for the season and duration.
+Pad compartments with higly absorbent shammy towels (they take little space and absorb the water trickling inside the compartments).